mastrojs/mastrojs.github.io/data/guide/forms-and-rest-apis.md

 Putting all the form's `input` values as query parameters in the URL of a `GET` request is one way to submit it.
 However, it's not very private (URLs are often recorded in server logs and are easily copy-pasted), and there are limits to how long a URL can be.
 That's why forms support a second method: submitting with an HTTP `POST` request, where the inputs are transmitted as part of the request body.

 Let's also change the `action` attribute of the form, so that it submits to the URL we're already on, instead of Google.
-That way, our server can handle the submission with a second function that we export from the same routes file – this time called `POST`.
+That way, our server can handle the submission (see previous chapter to [setup a local server](/guide/setup-mastro-as-server/)).
+Export a second function from the same routes file, this one called `POST`:

 ```ts title=routes/index.server.ts
 import { html, htmlToResponse } from "mastro";